 4. Monitor and Clean Up

 After a few days to a week, you should begin to notice fewer crickets.
 Dead crickets can be swept up, and if DE becomes dusty or unsightly in visible areas, you can vacuum or wipe it away.
-However, leaving a thin, invisible layer of DE in less-trafficked areas will continue to protect your home.
+However, leaving a thin, invisible layer of DE in less-trafficked areas will continue to protect your home and prevent future infestations.
+Also, a great idea to put some sticky traps around entryways and corners of rooms to work in conjunction with diatomaceous earth.

 Precautions When Using Diatomaceous Earth